Appdynamics/apache-monitoring-extension/README.md

 > cd <machine agent home>/monitors/
 > unzip apachemon.zip
    ```
-4. Setup task.properties with the correct host and port:
+4. Set up task.properties with the correct host and port:
    -   host=your-apache-server
    -   port=90

    ```
    > cat <machine agent home>/monitors/ApacheMon/task.properties
    ```
+   Note: If you want to monitor more than one server, see [Monitoring multiple Apache servers](#Monitoring multiple Apache servers).

 ​5.
 Restart the Machine Agent.